nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `clean`

 > [!Tip]
 > If you mistakenly entered this command, you can undo it with the `undo` command.
-See [Undo](#undoing-the-previous-command--undo) for details!
+See [undo](#undoing-the-previous-command--undo) for details!

 Examples of usage: